Correct-Syntax/correct-syntax.github.io/content/posts/looking-ahead.md

 So, if the recliner originally cost $800.00 and it was used *just twice per day* for the estimated 11 year lifetime of the recliner, that would be **less than 10 cents per use**.
 For someone that used it more or had it longer, it would be even less.

-Indeed, in order to justify the upfront cost, you would need to have the long term benefits in mind -how the recliner would make your life better.
-If someone only looked at the here and now, 800 dollars they would have to give up in the *short-term*, then they would likely miss seeing the real value of investing in it for their *long-term* comfort.
+Indeed, in order to justify the upfront cost, you would need to have the long term benefits in mind.
+Namely, how the recliner would make your life better.
+If someone only looked at the $800.00 they would have to give up in the *short-term*, then they would likely miss seeing the real value of investing in it for their *long-term* comfort.
 (I hope I'm not starting to sound like a recliner advertisement...)

 His point stuck with me for the rest of the day.
 It really reminded me of this life and our walk to Yahweh, our Heavenly Father, looking ahead into eternity.